jjuliano/runner/README.md

 - `URL:` – Confirms if a URL is reachable.
 - `CMD:` – Ensures a command is available in the `$PATH`.
 - `EXEC:` – Runs a command to check if it completes successfully (exit code 0).
+- `a string value:` - Check if the text exists on the output.

 ### Setting Environment Variables